MCJack123/sanjuuni/README.md

 -uurl, --websocket-client=url   Connect to a WebSocket server to send image/video with audio -T, --streamed                  For servers, encode data on-the-fly instead of doing it ahead of time (saves memory at the cost of speed and only one client)
--p, --default-palette           Use the default CC palette instead of generating an optimized one -t, --threshold                 Use thresholding instead of dithering -O, --ordered                   Use ordered dithering -L, --lab-color                 Use CIELAB color space for higher quality color conversion
+-p, --default-palette           Use the default CC palette instead of generating an optimized one -Ppalette, --palette=palette    Use a custom palette instead of generating one, or lock certain colors -t, --threshold                 Use thresholding instead of dithering -O, --ordered                   Use ordered dithering -L, --lab-color                 Use CIELAB color space for higher quality color conversion